configcat/docs/website/docs/sdk-reference/elixir.md

 - **Remote over local** (`:remote_over_local`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
 If a feature flag or a setting is defined both in the downloaded and the local-override source then the downloaded version will take precedence.

-You can set up the SDK to load your feature flag & setting overrides from a file or a hash.
+You can set up the SDK to load your feature flag & setting overrides from a file or a map.

 ### JSON File